microblink/microblink-js/README.md

 **autoscroll** - this is a feature for mobile devices intended to improve UX.
 When scrolling through your page with this option enabled, the vertical positioning of the page will be set to the start of the component when distance of the component's top edge is near to the top edge of the viewport.
 This could help mobile users to have the whole component placed inside a viewport.

+**webcam** - this is for enabling or disabling the option to use web camera.
+To disable the use of webcam set the `webcam` attribute to `false`.

 ### Localization

 If you wish to change textual contents inside a component, we are offering you an easy way to do this without the need for you to do cumbersome additional javascript manipulation.
 Maybe you want your page in a different language than English or you just don't like our default English labels.